This was written by AI

 2PyTorch with CUDA support

-Attempt #2: The Custom Dockerfile Journey Into Madness
+Attempt 2: Custom Dockerfile

-Started with a Dockerfile using rocm/pytorch:rocm6.2_ubuntu22.04_py3.10_pytorch_2.3.0 as the base:
+Started with rocm/pytorch:rocm6.2_ubuntu22.04_py3.10_pytorch_2.3.0 as the base:

 1FROM rocm/pytorch:rocm6.2_ubuntu22.04_py3.10_pytorch_2.3.0